strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 ## Recap
 In this blog series, we built this LoopBack GitHub application using LoopBack 4 step-by-step:
 - Part 1: Scaffolding a LoopBack 4 application and creating REST API
-- Part 2: Adding logic to the Controller to talk to GitHub API
+- Part 2: Adding logic to a controller to talk to GitHub API
 - Part 3: Persisting data to Cloudant database using DataSource and Repository